Guyra Snowfalls

 northwards from a low pressure system near Sydney produced the very cold

 conditions.
-Light snow fell and settled on the ground in the Guyra/Black Mountain/Ben Lomond area, and further east
+Light snow fell and settled on the ground in the Guyra/Black

-around Ebor.
-In Guyra the snow started at around 3am,
+Mountain/Ben Lomond area, and further east around Ebor.
+In Guyra the snow

-lasting for about two hours and settling on the ground about a centimetre deep.
+about a centimetre deep.
 Most of it had melted by 9am.
-There were a
+There were a few very

-maximum temperature was 4.1C with the 3pm temp at 2.6C.
+temperature was 4.1C with the 3pm temp at 2.6C.

 Photographs of this event by Australian Severe Weather here.